 There is, however, a pretty interesting list I have bookmarked and always refer to so I can learn more about my brain and perhaps, one day, come to learn how to offset these shortcomings and analyse stuff in a more objective manner.
 This List of Cognitive Bias examples from Wikipedia is so damn hilarious to look at.

 It completely shatters (it did for me at least) the pretense that human beings are rational beings.
 You will definitely see yourself in many of these categories and perhaps that will throw a smile onto your lips as you come to see how beautifully and perfectly imperfect human beings actually are.

-- the fact that something is written down on a book or was said by someone important doesn't add extra authority to it
+The fact that something is written down on a book or was said by someone important doesn't mean it's any truer

 Few people know how much study and research and money and time and frustration and failed attempts to make something like that.
 Perhaps it's one of those things that you can't understand until you've been there.
 Only then can you see the beauty it radiates.
 I only hope the stuff I make and create can at least be barely useful so that I can pay a tiny portion of the debt I hold to these great men (and women obviously) mankind has produced and whose creations I use.

-- a single thing can be viewed as a set with only one element
+A single thing is a set with only one element